 Supplies we used:

-Second, you will want to paint the bunny frame green.
-This will ensure that none of the gray plastic frame shows through the moss.
+Next, you’ll paint the bunny frame green.
+This will ensure that the gray plastic frame show will not through the moss.

 Inserting Floral Foam